drewheathens/Password-Locker/readme.md

 ##### DESCRIPTION
 App that generates passwords for users and save custom created passwords.
 Enable users copy on clipboard.

+##### CONTACT information

+For inquiries and clarifications feel free to email me mudavadie@gmail.com

 ###### LICENSE